-The project will support a rich set of open source software and cloud usage modalities (e.g., Apache Hadoop for large data sets, Virtual Machine (VM) snapshots of complex software systems, dynamically-sized SLURM clusters, etc.) and implement and optimize frameworks for query based exploration, modeling, and analysis.
+The project supported a rich set of open source software and cloud usage modalities (e.g., Apache Hadoop for large data sets, Virtual Machine (VM) snapshots of complex software systems, dynamically-sized SLURM clusters, etc.) and implemented and optimized frameworks for query based exploration, modeling, and analysis.

-Research scientists and users will strategically explore problems of increasing complexity and corresponding increases in data.
-Data challenges from a diversity of fields (earth & atmospheric sciences, finance, chemistry, astronomy, civil engineering, genomics, etc.) will be addressed with collaborators from over 40 academic institutions, public agencies, and research labs as well as citizen scientists.
-In addition to advancing scientific knowledge, this project will advance the knowledge of federated and hybrid cloud computing and their potential roles as campus bridging paradigms.
+Research scientists and users strategically explored problems of increasing complexity and corresponding increases in data.
+Data challenges from a diversity of fields (earth & atmospheric sciences, finance, chemistry, astronomy, civil engineering, genomics, etc.) were addressed with collaborators from over 40 academic institutions, public agencies, and research labs as well as citizen scientists.
+In addition to advancing scientific knowledge, this project advanced the knowledge of federated and hybrid cloud computing and their potential roles as campus bridging paradigms.